contentful/ui-extensions-sdk/README.md

 ## Getting Started

-To upload and mange widgets on our API you will need the `contenful-widget` command line tool from this repository.
+The most convenient way to upload and manage widgets through our API is via the `contenful-widget` command line tool.
 You can install it from this repository with `npm install -g .` or from github
 ~~~bash
 npm install -g "git+ssh@github.com:contentful/widget-sdk.git"
 ~~~